 - ¿Qué hora es? = What time is it?

-¿Qué hora es?
-Should be used when asking for the time in Spanish.
-It is equivalent to “what time is it” or “what is the time” in English.
+"¿Qué hora es?" is equivalent to “What time is it” or “What is the time” in English.
 Rememer to ask for the time in singular.

 How to tell time in Spanish?

-Here we will give you some key points that you need to keep in mind when telling, saying or writing time in Spanish.
+Here we will show you some main rules that you need to keep in mind when telling, saying, or writing time in Spanish.

 1. Ser = to be

 This is the only verb that you need to know when tell the time.
 Its singular form is es la (it is) and plural form is son las (they are).

 - “es la” is only used when the hour is one o’clock